CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 * Determine if we need to be whitelisted prior to connecting
 * Identify STLT Specific (HL7) values (e.g. MSH-5, MSH-6, etc)
 * Determine if they need/want specific data quality or condition filters
-* Determine how they want to receive AoE questions
+* Determine if receivers need any specific transforms
 * Create Okta Accounts (probably once they are set up fully).

 ## Table of Contents
 1. Set up new organization
-2. Set up new schema
+2. Set up receiver schema
-3. Generate  test data
-4. Test and commit, and deploy to Test and maybe Prod
+3. Test and commit, and deploy to Test and maybe Prod
-5. Testing in your Docker container
+4. Testing in your Docker container
-6. Create access to the Download site
+5. Create access to the Download site
-7. Validation in Prod
+6. Validation in Prod
-8. Set up transport SSH key for receiver using SFTP
+7. Set up transport

 ### 1. Set up new organization
 * Create a new branch in git for your changes.